 A hearty and flavorful Irish Beef Stew, loaded with tender chunks of beef and vegetables, simmered in a Stout beer and red wine spiked broth.
-A winter time favorite, this healthy stew will not disappoint!
+This healthy stew is the ultimate comfort food!

 *Today I’m partnering with Sharp Home USA ~ Sharp creates quality home appliances that make life easier!